elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ### URL feed access (optional)

 - ICANN Zone Files: [Sign up for a ICANN CZDS account](https://czds.icann.org)
-- Once registered, turn off email notifications in the user settings, then select `Create New Request` on the Dashboard to request for zone file access.
+- Once registered, turn off email notifications in the user settings (otherwise they will send you hundreds of acknowledgement emails), then select `Create New Request` on the Dashboard to request for zone file access.

 ### Uploading blocklists to GitHub (optional)